The Highlights of Northern Iceland

-After exploring beautiful Akureyri, you can drive to see the “waterfall of Gods”.
+After exploring beautiful Akureyri, you can take the ferry to Grimsey Island.

 From Akureyri, you can go on a trip to the only Icelandic territory that is on the Arctic Circle: The Grimsey island.
 The island is a part of Akureyri municipality and is off the north coast of Iceland.
 On the island are living approximately 100 people in a village called Sandvík.